Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 Paws-On Science exhibit inspires third grader's science fair project

-UWB Chemistry Professor David Sommerfeld, along with other UWB Physical Sciences Division faculty, staff and students, guided young scientists through an experiment on ocean acidification at the UW Paws-On Science weekend at the Pacific Science Center.
+UWB Chemistry lecturer Dr. David Sommerfeld, along with other UWB Physical Sciences Division faculty, staff and students, guided young scientists through an experiment on ocean acidification at the UW Paws-On Science weekend at the Pacific Science Center.
 Participants blew through a straw into a cup filled with water and a few drops each of sodium hydroxide and bromothymol blue (a pH indicator).
 After a few seconds of blowing, they could see the liquid change from blue to yellow.
 The liquid changes color because CO2 in breath combines with the water to form a weak acid.
 In a similar manner, CO2 in the air mixes with water in the ocean to make ocean water more acidic.
 Ocean acidification stresses marine life, especially shell-forming species, and makes it more difficult for them to grow and reproduce.
 The cause of increasing CO2 in the atmosphere is humans' use of fossil fuels.

 When one of the Paws-On Science participants needed a project for her school science fair, she jumped on the idea of ocean acidification and recreating the blowing-in-water experiment.
-Her mom contacted Prof. David Sommerfeld, and he gladly shared the recipe for recreating the experiment and some leftover ingredients.
+Her mom contacted Dr. David Sommerfeld, and he gladly shared the recipe for recreating the experiment and some leftover ingredients.
 Her science fair project was a hit!

 Read and see more.

-Professor Eric Salathé serves on editorial board of new magazine
+Dr. Eric Salathé serves on editorial board of new magazine

 See the inaugural issue here.